Enhanced the checkout experience

 Choose QTY - It takes more time and effort to type in the QTY than scroll, but scroll to choose is not ideal when users need to order a larger amount of items.

-During the test, to my surprise, we got so many participants who mentioned themselves that they got more control over changing the size and colour without going to the product page, and they had no trouble completing the tasks, which confirmed our design could provide users with a more convenient and faster checkout experience.
+To our surprise, during the test, many participants mentioned that they were able to easily control the size and colour without having to go to the product page.
+Knowing that they had no trouble completing the tasks, revealing that our design offered users a convenient and faster checkout experience.

 Key Features